Beginnings

 What is "Classics"?

-Most people think: Julius Caesar and Sophocles as a frame of reference, and as a starting point, I suppose that’s as good as any.
+Put simply, Classics is the study of the ancient Mediterranean and Near East.
+It encompasses every aspect of these cultures, from daily practices and art, to warfare and religion.
+Most people think of Julius Caesar or Homer as a frame of reference, and as a starting point, that’s as good as any.

 Is it still important?

-The skill set in Classics is broad.
-It is History and Philosophy and Religion and any number of other subjects, but it is also critical-thinking, analysis of language and evidence, fluency and clarity of written-expression, linguistic elasticity, communication and cross-cultural understanding.
+The skillset in Classics is broad.
+At its core, it includes literature, language, philosophy, sociology, anthropology, archaeology and other disciplines.
+But Classics is also about critical thinking, analysis of language and evidence, fluency and clarity of written expression, linguistic elasticity, as well as communication and cross-cultural understanding.

-So, Classical Studies could lead you to: university study, journalism (broadcast and written), law, medicine, computer sciences, engineering, architecture, politics and dozens of others.
+Classical Studies could lead you to university study, journalism (broadcast and written), law, medicine, philology and languages, computer sciences, engineering, architecture, art, politics, and dozens of other careers – the possibilities are endless.

-Remember – employers are interested in SKILLS.
-Few subjects develop such a broad range as Classics and Classical Studies do.
+Few subjects develop such a broad range of academic and practical skills as Classics and Classical Studies do.

 What is a “Working Classicist”?

 There is a class issue with Classics and Classical Studies.
-Over the last hundred years, Classical Studies, Latin and Greek have been gradually phased out of state schools in the United Kingdom.
-There are loads of reasons for this, and many of them are difficult and deeply entwined with other issues.
+Over the last fifty years, Classical Studies, Latin, and Greek have been gradually phased out of state schools in the United Kingdom.
+There are lots of reasons for this, and many of them are difficult to tease out, often deeply entwined with other issues.

-University courses seem to overflow with alumni from independent schools, and this can be hugely alienating for those who went to the local comp.
-The experience of coming from the 93% turns from being in a place where they are comfortable to being one where they are suddenly the outsider.
+Prestigious university courses seem to overflow with alumni from independent (private) schools, and this can be hugely alienating for those who went to the local comp.
+The experience of coming into these courses from the 93% of pupils who are not privately educated in the UK is one whereby they move from being comfortably in the majority, to where they are suddenly the outsider.
 In such circumstances, outsiders need allies.

-It is for those who consider themselves socialists, who feel the world can be fairer, and who want to see changes in attitudes which have been entrenched over centuries around class-worth, academic opportunity, gender and sexual-orientation prejudice, racism and arbitrary exclusion created by our society and its institutions.
+It is also for those who may consider themselves socialists, who feel the world can and should be fairer, and who want to see changes in attitudes which have been entrenched over centuries around class-worth, academic opportunity, gender and sexual-orientation prejudice, racism, colonialism, and arbitrary exclusion created by our society and its long-standing institutions.

 We want the field of Classical Studies (and Classics) to better represent the makeup of the population.

-It is estimated that 7% of the population attend private schools, but the majority of students in this field come through connection to the private sector.
+It is estimated that 7% of the UK population attend private schools, but the majority of students in our field come into it through connection to the private sector.

 This is simply not egalitarian.
 This is not equality of choice or opportunity.